 Finance Excel template

 A free Excel model for keeping startup assumptions, monthly operating costs, revenue, and profit in one workbook.
-It works well for teams such as North Harbor Studio and Blue Finch Labs.

 Free download Operating costs Revenue forecast Profit review